CS171-Staff/cs171-su23-website/policies.md

 ## Discussion Sections

 There will be biweekly, **in-person** discussion sections led by a TA.
-These sections will help reinforce the material learned in lecture and provide strong foundations for homework and exams.
+These sections will help reinforce the material learned in lecture and provide strong foundations for homework and exams. **Discussion attendance is not required, and you can attend any section you wish.**

 ## Office Hours